juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 # Conclusion

 I'm one course down on the [CalArts game design specialisation](https://www.coursera.org/specializations/game-design) and I'm excited to start the second course.
-I'm a bit weary of poor and badly considered feedback, so I'm looking further afield to bolster my design skills.
+I'm a bit wary of poor and badly considered feedback, so I'm looking further afield to bolster my design skills.
 I'll update this blog when I have some more news.

 And, as promised, here's v0.4 of [Alien Breach](https://docs.google.com/document/d/1KiUbJ9HpQSaqYgRd9eoJVtWK5T4F44ioWb_lraqdsHc/edit?usp=sharing).
 Enjoy!